jest-community/vscode-jest/README.md

   }
 }
 ```
 Jest like vscode [variables](https://code.visualstudio.com/docs/editor/variables-reference), the `"${jest.testNamePattern}"` and `"${jest.testFile}"` are jest specific variables and, if present, will be substituted by the extension upon debugging.
-Note the name change as well: `"vscode-jest-tests.v2"`, which signal the extension to use the substitution mode.
+Note the config name change: `"vscode-jest-tests.v2"`, which signal the extension to use the substitution mode.

 This change is backward compatible.
-All existing config (with `"vscode-jest-tests"`) will continue to work as it is.
+All existing config (with `"vscode-jest-tests"`) will continue to function as before.

 More info see [Debug Config v2](#debug-config-v2)